 This is your chance to learn about North Korea from a hands on, first person and personalized perspective, with the highest quality of value and experience on offer.
 For those pursuing careers in international relations, area studies and general academia, this will prove to be a massive CV building opportunity.

-We’ll be first meeting in Beijing, where we will take the train first to Dandong on the North Korean border, and then onwards to Pyongyang, where we will be staying at the Yanggakkdo international hotel for the duration of the tour.
+How the trip works is that we’ll be first meeting in Beijing, where we will take the train first to Dandong on the North Korean border, and then onwards to Pyongyang, where we will be staying at the Yanggakkdo international hotel for the duration of the tour.
 In North Korea, we will be led by local guides and a driver, who will take us to the various sites.

 Including the things mentioned above, the trip will also involve the following:

 - The North Korean Science and Technology Park, the famous “atom” building constructed in 2016